rgervacio/learning-audacity/docs/applying-common-audio-effects/change-overall-volume-level.md

 # Change overall volume level

 Changing overall volume level involves using the **Amplify**, **Normalize**, or **Compressor effects**.
 All three of these methods can increase and decrease overall volume level.
-However, the type of method(s) that you should use will depend on how you want the audio to sound.
+However, the type of method(s) that you should use depends on how you want the audio to sound.

 <table width="100%">
   <colgroup>